 There are different application deadlines based on which country you are from:

-- 15 December: Admission for applicants from countries outside of the European Union (EU), the European Economic Area (EEA) and Switzerland.
+- 1 November: Admission for applicants from countries outside of the European Union (EU), the European Economic Area (EEA) and Switzerland.

 - 1 March: Early admission for applicants from the EU, the EEA, Switzerland, and for non-EU/EEA citizens with a Norwegian national ID number residing in Norway.

 - 1 March: Admission to the Master's Degree Programme in Product Design for applicants from the EU, the EEA, Switzerland, and for non-EU/EEA citizens with a Norwegian national ID number residing in Norway.

-- 15 April: Admission for applicants from the EU, the EEA, Switzerland, and for non-EU/EEA citizens with a Norwegian national ID number residing in Norway.
+- 20 April: Admission for applicants from the EU, the EEA, Switzerland, and for non-EU/EEA citizens with a Norwegian national ID number residing in Norway.

 How to apply